 Intermediate principles of floral design with an emphasis on sympathy design.
 The course is taught in three five-week modules that have both lecture and a hands-on lab component.
 Module one will emphasize designs in glass, permanent botanicals, contemporary and global design.
 Module two covers traditional sympathy, casket and urn design, pillows consultation and pricing.
 The third module expands sympathy design to flowers for the home, firesides, and set pieces (sprays, hearts, crosses, wreaths).
-Pre-requisites: ORHT 111.
+Prerequisites: ORHT 111.
 Lab fee of \$125 required.
-[Spring] [3 credits]
+[Spring] Applied Learning-Other [3 credits] [5 contact hour(s)]